mmontalbo/grim_rust/README.md

 - Populate extracted assets with `tools/sync_assets.sh [dest] [-- lab_extract
   flags...]`.
 The default destination is `extracted/`, which downstream crates read from automatically.
+- Treat `dev-install/` and `extracted/` as read-only reference data; do not edit or commit changes to those directories.

 ## Repository Layout
 - `grim_analysis/` – retail telemetry shim (`grim_analysis`); see